-The Give2SF Housing Stabilization Program is currently reviewing applications submitted on or before Friday, May 15, 2020.
-If you applied during that time, you will have received a status notification about your application.
-If your application was not selected in this round of application review, please do not reapply.
-Your application will be considered again in future rounds of application review.
+The Give2SF Housing Stabilization Program is currently reviewing applications submitted on or before Tuesday, September 22, 2020.
+If you applied during that time, you will have received a notification about your application status.
+If your application was not selected in this latest round of application review, please do not reapply.
+Your application will remain in our system, and be considered in future rounds of application review.

 If you have not already applied, you may do so below.
-Notifications for the next round of application review will go out in late June 2020.
+Notifications for the next round of application review will go out in October 2020.

-The City and County of San Francisco’s Give2SF Fund for Housing Stabilization provides financial assistance to eligible households, regardless of immigration status, who have experienced a substantial loss of income due to COVID-19 and cannot afford their housing costs.
+The City and County of San Francisco’s Give2SF Fund for Housing Stabilization provides financial assistance to the most vulnerable households, regardless of immigration status, who have experienced a substantial loss of income due to COVID-19 and cannot afford their housing costs.

 Eligible households may apply for up to $3,000 for assistance meeting rent, utility, and other housing costs per application period (with a total maximum amount of assistance per household of $10,000).
 Note: Rental assistance is not available for missed rents covered by San Francisco’s eviction moratorium.
 However, rents that were due prior to the moratorium (March 13) and pre- payment of future rents not covered by the moratorium may be eligible.
 Similarly, mortgage assistance is not available for loans that are federally insured or otherwise subject to forbearance.

 To be eligible for assistance, you must meet all four criteria below:

 Complete this online application or visit one of the following program operators for assistance: Catholic Charities of San Francisco, Eviction Defense Collaborative, La Raza Community Resource Center, Q Foundation, or Young Community Developers.

 Funding is extremely limited and applications will be prioritized based on need and severity of COVID-19 impact.
 If your application is selected for assistance, you will be asked to provide documentation to verify eligibility, including but not limited to: